What is CPD?

 How do I reflect on the learning that has taken place?

-You will need to keep a simple journal, which may be a collection of sheets of paper, or electronic pages, nothing complicated, and think about your learning activity and how it has benefited you, and maybe your employer.
+You will need to keep a simple diary or journal, which may be a collection of sheets of paper, or electronic pages, nothing complicated, and think about your learning activity and how it has benefited you, and maybe your employer.